Canada Invasion in 1775: General Richard Montgomery

 Choosing Sides

-As one crisis after another led to the American Revolution, Montgomery, like most colonialists, was forced to take sides.
+As one crisis after another led to the American Revolution, Montgomery, like many colonialists, was forced to take sides.
 The Livingstons emerged as leaders of the Patriot faction.
-So too, Montgomery’s former relations with Whig champions in England, Barre and Burke, helped to seal his personal choice in the developing drama.
-Also, Montgomery may have been predisposed to sympathize with the Patriot cause, as he was familiar with similar struggles playing out amongst Ireland’s Protestant elites during the same period.
+So too, Montgomery’s former relations with Whig champions in England, Parliamentarians Isaac Barre and Edmund Burke, helped to seal his personal choice in the developing drama.
+Also, Montgomery was familiar with similar struggles playing out amongst Ireland’s Protestant elites during the same period and may have been predisposed to sympathize with the Patriot.
 Still, it was a gradual process for him.
-Though his sympathies lay with the Patriots, he also remained attached to his old comrades of the 17th.
+Though his sympathies lay with the rebellious colonists, he also remained attached to his old comrades of the 17th.
 He continued to correspond with Perkins Magra, writing him in 1774 that he “entertain[ed] a more cordial regard [for the officers of the regiment] than I shall probably ever again feel for any of my fellow creatures.”
-Initially reluctant to engage in politics, he was selected as a delegate to the New York Provincial congress in May of 1775.
+Initially reluctant to engage in politics, he was selected as a delegate to the New York Provincial Congress in May of 1775.
 Montgomery’s views became those of a moderate patriot.
 He believed that the British Government was wrong, but hoped for an honorable reconciliation.[5]
 Because of his military experience, Montgomery was selected to serve in a site selection committee to decide the placement of military defensive positions in New York.
 He was also involved in organizing the provincial militia and securing its supplies.

 Major General Richard Montgomery